Story

 March 1989 | Volume 40, Issue 2

-When Col. Samuel Lyman Marshall came home in 1945, he was one of millions of Americans who had served in the Second World War.
+When Colonel Samuel Lyman Marshall came home in 1945, he was one of millions of Americans who had served in the Second World War.
 Perhaps a third of them had seen combat, and Marshall, as the European theater’s deputy historian, had talked to an unprecedentedly large number of them.
-In a few months he began the little book that was to make him S. L. A. Marshall, a respected and highly influential military historian.
+In a few months, he began the little book that was to make him S. L. A. Marshall, a respected and highly influential military historian.
 In the 211 pages of Men Against Fire, Marshall made an astonishing assertion: In any given body of American infantry in combat, no more than one-fifth, and generally as few as 15 percent, had ever fired their weapons at an enemy, indeed ever fired their weapons at all.

 From that day to this, S. L. A. Marshall is famous as a man who penetrated a great and terrible mystery.
 His writing on the refusal to fire—what Marshall called the ratio of fire—was the keystone of his achievement.
 While a fair number of people had always had an impressionistic sense of the phenomenon, Marshall had replaced anecdotal evidence with hard numbers.